asascience-open/nextgen-dmac/docs/architecture/architecture.md

 Metadata will need to be served in a standard JSON format from each domain.
 The system does not enforce standards or compliance; it simply returns what each domain is providing.
 It is the domain's responsibility to provide compliant metadata.

-Metadata can be queried globally across all domains or limited to specified domains.
+Metadata may be queried globally across all domains or limited to specified domains.

 Domains must track which metadata is associated with what data products.

 ### Resources

-Resources describes the data endpoints that are available for consumers to use.
+Resources describe the data endpoints that are available for consumers to use.
 Because of the varied nature of the raw data, resources simply describe where to retrieve data.
 How to retrieve that data is up to the consumer because each resource's API may be different.
 Resources for an observation dataset may simply be a connection URL to a time series database.
 Resources for a forecast model may be a URL to a set of data files and/or an OpenDAP endpoint.

 One challenge of this approach will be ensuring that resources are accessible to consumers.
 Just because a URL is returned doesn't ensure that the endpoint is reachable.